March 6, 2025

-If you're a dog parent, you know how important it is to keep your happy and healthy.
+If you're a dog parent, you know how important it is to keep your dog happy and healthy.
 But sometimes, health issues can sneak up unexpectedly, just like pancreatitis.
 This condition affects a dog’s pancreas, causing inflammation that can be painful and, in some cases, life-threatening.

 Types of Pancreatitis in Dogs?